What is Hypercholesterolaemia?

 • As primary hypercholesterolaemia.
 When it is essentially due to an inherited defect in the genes which control the body’s cholesterol levels.
 Some examples are familial hypercholesterolaemia, familial combined hyperlipidaemia or polygenic hypercholesterolaemia.
 In many cases people with primary hypercholesterolaemia also have secondary causes that contribute to increased cholesterol levels and make it even harder to control their condition.

 • Presentation.
-Situations may occur in which only high cholesterol levels (pure hypercholesterolaemia), or at other times these are also associated with an increase in triglycerides (hyperlipidemia or mixed dyslipidemia) or low amounts of good cholesterol (HDL).
+Situations may arise in which only cholesterol levels are elevated (pure hypercholesterolemia), while in other cases, these high cholesterol levels are also associated with an increase in triglycerides (hyperlipidemia or mixed dyslipidemia), or with low levels of HDL lipoproteins —the so-called “good” cholesterol.

 How many people are affected by Hypercholesterolaemia?